Ernest G. Allen

 One month after I started, 30 of the 38 employees were laid off.
 I then redesigned some troublesome and labor-intensive aspects of the system, and the lead architect and I tackled the completion of the project, finishing it in about two months.
 He stated that the two of us accomplished more in two months than the previous staff of five had accomplished in five months.

 Designed, developed, and introduced tools which improved the production and loading of XML documents into a Versant OODBMS.
-The existing XML-to-Java binding tool could not properly handle mixed content, and the existing workaround of a <text> element to contain what would normally be XML leaf-node PCDATA in mixed content was causing considerable trouble until I updated the DTDs and made it easy for the document production staff to validate the documents they created.
+The existing XML-to-Java binding tool could not properly handle mixed content, and the existing workaround for what would normally be XML leaf-node PCDATA in mixed content was causing considerable trouble until I updated the DTDs and made it easy for the document production staff to validate the documents they created.
 Made additional changes to the DTDs, tightening some content models and loosening others, and processed the entire corpus of over 5,000 documents to comply with the updated DTDs.

 Solved a long-standing problem of bad links within the web site, and eliminated the need for the laborious link-checking that had been done up to then, by using an SGML capability that has been dropped from XML.
 A two-layer system of INCLUDE/IGNORE sections containing several thousand general text entity declarations for link target values was implemented.
 The entire corpus was processed to replace hard-coded links with the new entity references, and tools for the production staff to use entity references for link values were implemented.
 From then on, coding or typographical errors in link values were caught by a validating parser and easily corrected before the documents were loaded into the OODBMS.